Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 <p>This script holds functions for FiveM scripts to co-operate with Snaily CAD
 These functions can be called from other scripts with appropriate exports.</p>

 👏 All credits go to bryanltu on Discord for crafting this script for our community and me.

-Also kristian770 on github adding some error handling to the resource Your contribution is greatly appreciated!
+Also we give credit to kristian770 for adding some error handling to the resource.
+Your contribution is greatly appreciated! ❤️